hansenlin05/CalendarNotebook/README.md

 - You can receive feedback from the application when you open it, exit it, save it, reload it, and these feedbacks include images. the logo of the app located at the top of the application, the logo Universal Searcher logo located at top of the Universal Searcher panel.
 - You can save all current entries to a local json file by clicking on the Save Button in the Control panel.
 - You can reload the local json file to restore the notebook to the last saved state by clicking on the Load Button in the Control panel.
-- You can retrieve relevant entries in the Notebook by typing the date or content in the universal searcher input box and clicking the search button.
+- You can retrieve relevant entries in the Notebook by typing the date or content in the universal searcher input box and clicking the Search button.
 - You can delete an entry from the notebook by clicking the delete button next to each entry.
 - You can click the Clear button to clear the date entry box, the content entry box, and the Universal searcher.
 - - You can click the Quit button to exit the App.